o3de/o3de.org/content/docs/user-guide/_index.md

 ### Industry Standard Hardware Accelerated Physics

-+ NVIDIA PhysX is the default physics library
+Open 3D Engine comes with support for the NVIDIA PhysX system, offering a frontend Gem for working with it.
+Like any other Gem, you can replace it with your own physics system.
+The advantages of using the O3DE PhysX support include:

-+ Data-driven design for frontend and backend computations, with independent simulation
++ Data-driven design for frontend and backend with independent simulation.
-+ Physics API system separable for replacement or customization
++ The core engine physics API can be used with any full replacement supporting it.

-### Script Canvas 2.0&mdash;Visual Scripting for Everyone
+### Script Canvas&mdash;Visual Scripting for Everyone

-+ JIT optimizations for a 350% peroformance improvement over Amazon Lumberyard 1.X
+Open 3D Engine uses the Script Canvas visual scripting language for authoring gameplay and interactivity.
+O3DE also offers support for the Lua scripting language and scripting through C++ directly, but Script Canvas offers the following advantages:

-+ Scripts compiles to both Python and LUA; C++ support planned
++ Compiles to Python or Lua
++ Future native code support (C++) planned.
-+ Perform reusable rapid prototyping without rewriting the scripts due to optimized output
++ Reusable rapid prototyping without need for rewrite due to optimized output.

 ### Robust Networking

+Open 3D Engine comes with a high-performance networking Gem that gives you the features you need for robust, performant communications and servers.
+Networking features include:

-+ Highly flexible, TCP/UDP low-latency transport layer abstracted behind a simple API
++ Highly flexible, TCP/UDP low latency transport layer abstracted behind a simplified API.
-+ Encryption and compression support with a built-in simulator for packet latency, jitter, reordering, and loss
++ Encryption and compression support with built in simulator for latency, jitter, reorder and loss.
-+ Entity replication using unordered unreliable data replication for lowest possible latency
++ Entity replication using unordered unreliable data replication for lowest possible latency.
-+ Supports player-hosted and dedicated server models
++ Support for both player hosted and dedicated server models.
-+ Local prediction latency compensation, as well as backward reconciliation for server authority
++ Local prediction latency compensation with backward reconciliation for server authority.
-+ Supports detachable player behaviors with automated desync detection and correction
++ Detachable player behaviors supporting automated desync detection and correction.
++ RPC and future elastic fault tolerant multiserver support with prediction and reconciliation.

 For more information, read [O3DE Networking](/docs/userguide/networking/intro.md)\.

-### Improved Asset Workflows and Handling
+### Data-driven Asset Workflows and Handling

-+ JSON-based material creation and management
++ Text editor and external tools support is easy through JSON-based material creation and control.
-+ Asset Processor startup time reduced to seconds
-+ EMFX uses new shared file format for meshes and characters
++ The EMFX animation system uses a shared file format for mesh and characters.
-+ Optimized for modern GPU and streaming
++ Optimized for modern GPU and asset streaming.
-+ Full support for asynchronous loading of any asset type with blocking load support
++ Support for non-blocking, asynchronous loading of any asset type.
-+ Reduction of CPU load, memory usage, and overall load times.

 ### Native Prefab Support